zachtay1021/dockerBackdoor/README.md

 ## Prerequisite
-This script works by exploiting the docker socket.
-The target machine must have the docker socket enabled and listening for TCP connections.
+This script works by exploiting the docker daemon.
+The target machine must have the docker daemon enabled and listening for TCP connections.
 By default, this feature of Docker is disabled.
-If the socket is not open, this script will not work.
+If the daemon is not enabled, this script will not work.

 Host machine needs Python3 & docker python library
 - pip install docker